Nidan, BAA Coach Level 1

 Neil Saunders trains under Robert Mustard (7th Dan Yoshinkan).
 Phil has been lucky enough to experience Mustard Sensei’s aikido first hand.
 His aikido could be interpreted by some as magical, but many (including Phil) consider these “soft” (internal) skills should be what every aikidoka should strive to attain.

-This exposure to these skills has totally changed the way Phil looks at aikido training.
+This exposure to these skills totally changed the way Phil looked at aikido training.
 Needless to say Phil will always grab the opportunity to train with Mustard Sensei.

 Phil has also attended Seminars in other styles with other well known teachers such as Christian Tisser (7th Dan Aikikai), Joe Thambu (8th Dan Yoshinkan) and Toby Threadgill (Head of Takamura-Ha Shindo Yoshin Ryu).